bensonnn7/build-redux/day3_applyMiddleware_param/note.md

 }

 // wait, my middleware doesn't has store, how can it use state?
-// again, more param, one more layer of fn function mid1(store) {
+// again, more param(store), one more layer of fn function mid1(store) {
   return function (dispatch) {
     return function (action) {